-- Heat a pan and add oil while you chop your onions.
-Add onions to the pan and sautee.
+- Heat a pan and add oil while you chop onions.
+Add onions to the pan and saute.

-- Once the peppers are ready, add them to your onion to let them soften.
-Smash your garlic and add this, as well.
-Add the cinnamon and cumin, and stir to incorporate.
-Let the mixture cook for two or three minutes until your onions are completely soft.
+- Add peppers to onion.
+Smash garlic and add, along with cinnamon and cumin, and stir to incorporate.
+Let the mixture cook for two or three minutes until onions are completely soft.

-- Add the can of diced tomatoes, peanut butter, and the chicken stock and stir again.
+- Add can of diced tomatoes, peanut butter, and chicken stock and stir again.

-- Toast your corn tortillas in your toaster.
-While they're toasting, chop your Mexican chocolate tablet.
+- Toast corn tortillas, and chop Mexican chocolate tablet.

-- As soon as the tortillas are toasted, add them and your chopped Mexican chocolate to your pan and stir just a bit to ensure they are covered.
-Let this simmer for ten or so minutes, adding a touch more chicken stock if it gets too dry.
+- Add toasted tortillas and chopped Mexican chocolate to pan and stir.
+Let simmer for ten minutes, adding chicken stock if needed.

-- Add the mixture to your blender along with the sugar, being sure to only fill it a bit of the way up.
-Use a folded kitchen towel to hold down the blender top while you're blending hot ingredients.
+- Add mixture to your blender with sugar, being sure to only fill it a bit of the way up.
+Use a folded kitchen towel to hold down the blender top while blending hot ingredients.
 Blend until completely smooth.